RMeli/CUDA-pg/03_mandelbrot/README.md

 ### Grid of Blocks

-It is possible to define a two-dimensional grid of blocks to lunch the kernel.
+It is possible to define a two-dimensional grid of blocks to launch the kernel.
 The grid is defined as

 ```cpp
 dim3 grid(DIM_X, DIM_Y);
 ```

-where `dim3` represent a three dimensional tuple (last dimension set to `1`) and the kernel is lunched with
+where `dim3` represent a three dimensional tuple (last dimension set to `1`) and the kernel is launched with

 ```cpp
 kernel<<<grid,1>>>();
 ```

-Blocks are indexed by `blockIdx.x` and `blockIdx.y`, while `gridDim.x` and `gridDim.y` store the dimensin of the grid of blocks that was lunched.
+Blocks are indexed by `blockIdx.x` and `blockIdx.y`, while `gridDim.x` and `gridDim.y` store the dimensin of the grid of blocks that was launched.